statelyai/xstate/docs/guides/actors.md

 - The next `value` and `context` (an actor's local state)
 - The next `actions` to be executed (potentially newly spawned actors or messages sent to other actors)

+> Think of actors like dynamic services in XState.

 Actors can be considered a dynamic variant of [invoked services](./communication.md) (same internal implementation!) with two important differences: